chap0ng/2023-head-md-future-of-drawing/head-md-future-of-drawing/process/2023-11-11-Project-Presentation/readme.md

 ### For the current state of my Caran d’Ache project, I’ve opted for the following solutions:

-You attach multiple motion captor to your wrist and feet, allowing the utilization of your entire body for interaction.
+You attach a motion captor to your wrist, allowing the utilization of your hand as tracking.
 Placing the robot on the ground would make a tiny sound indicating it’s ready.

 You start your drawing by having your arms straight to your body, another sound could indicate that you can start moving.
-Draw as you want by moving your arm and body, then stay still for 5 seconds to stop the process.
+Draw as you want by moving your arm, then stay still for 5 seconds to stop the process.

 The robot would have a rolling mechanism granting it freedom of movement to traverse the room.
 The absence of paper gives you more space to play with but also a digital canvas that would be transmitted to you when you conclude your drawing session.